dxw/playbook/guides/team-and-project-scheduling.md

 ### Reporting our time

-Every team member working on a client or named project is responsible for reporting their time, as mentioned [here](http://playbook.dxw.com/#/?id=reporting-our-time) in the playbook.
+Every team member working on a client or named project is responsible for reporting their time, as mentioned [in the playbook](http://playbook.dxw.com/#/?id=reporting-our-time).
 More on how to do this in the “how to” section.

 ### Reporting against the business plan